1. The fitout process and framework

 It is the responsibility of the designer to ensure that the design and documentation is legislatively compliant and follows best practice.
 It is the joint responsibility of the designer and client agencies to ensure that the design is consistent with Cabinet-endorsed government policy and satisfies applicable guidelines and benchmarks.
 Design proposals that exceed guidelines and benchmarks must be formally endorsed by the client agency's Director-General or CEO.
 Building-owner approval must also be obtained for the proposed project work.

-When accommodation projects are wholly or partly funded through the Office Accommodation Program (OAP), the Department of Energy and Public Works (EPW) requires that the project's design and documentation be managed by QBuild, EPW.
+When accommodation projects are wholly or partly funded through the Office Accommodation Program (OAP), the Department of Housing, Local Government, Planning and Public Works (HLGPPW) requires that the project's design and documentation be managed by QBuild.

 Timeframes are generally linked to: